f00biebletch/readme/README.md

 ### is:
 * single dad of 3 daughters and 2 sons, with 3 in university and 2 at home.
 I grew up in the Shenandoah Valley of Virginia
 * blessed to have a high school math teacher who challenged me to master an Apple ][+
-* blunt, direct, and often too open
+* blessed to have a mother who has stuck by him through all of his bad choices
-* a minimalist
+* a minimalist, in life and work
-  * write as little code as possible
-  * institute as little process as possible
-  * have as few managers (but as many leaders) as possible
+* ISTJ

 ### isNot
 * always considerate of different learning styles
-  * I sometimes intimidate folks who prefer less bluntness
-* (seeminlgy) strongly structured
-  * raising 5 kids is not possible with direct control or OCD
+* a procrastinator
-* good at setting context
+* always good at setting context
-  * I often rely on instinct and don't always recognize that others are confused or uncertain
+* patient

 ## Feedback
 ### is:
-* streamed
+* streamed and persisted
 * sometimes given in a group setting
 * bidirectional
   * we will work together to help you feel comfortable to give me feedback in a style that works for you